-Prep Before you begin the Organization, Synthesis, Position and Presentation portion of the assessment, consider opportunities for students to present their work to a meaningful audience.
+Session Nine: Synthesis Background Dackground continue w and assess on is the beginning of the final phase of the assessment.
+During this session, students vorking with Educational Technology Standards 1.3.1 and 1.3.3 as they organize resources the credibility, validity, and potential bias of sources.
+They also begin to develop their skill a Studies Standard 5.4.1 as they "formulate a thesis in a paper or presentation."
+The targets for this session are also connected to Writing GLE 1.1.1 (CCSS W5, W8 ) which involves using "an organizer to analyze, synthesize, and/or evaluate information to plan writing."
+Original te ext from the Social Studies assessment is in bold .
+Common Core State Standards Presentation Prep Before you begin the Organization, Synthesis, Position and Presentation portion of the assessment, consider opportunities for students to present their work to a meaningful audience.
 For example, display student work on a class Web site, allow students to present via videoconference, or share their learning with another class.
-Optional Pre-teach compare and contrast using one of the identified Reading and Writing lessons.
-Materials Research Notebook Web site evaluation tool Tools to construct a final paper, or to create and publish a presentation Computers or devices for student use Optional □ Internet access, if students will use an online digital tool Learning Plan (30 minutes) Louining Ask students to restate the qualities of valid and credible sources.
-Have students evaluate Engage their research to ensure that they have adequate evidence, information, and credible sources to address all aspects of the rubric.
-Have students complete the graphic organizer (started during Session Seven) provided to Explore Frave students complete the graphic organizer (started during becare borren) provided to prepare a draft of their final response.
+Optional nd Pre-teach compare and contrast using one of the identified Reading and Writing lessons.
+Organization, Synthesis, Position, and Presentation Materials Research Notebook Web site evaluation tool Tools to construct a final paper, or to create and publish a presentation Computers or devices for student use Optional Ies Internet access, if students will be using online digital tool 'nth Learning Plan (30 minutes) Sy Engage • Ask students to restate the qualities of valid and credible sources.
+Have students evaluate tion, their research to ensure that they have adequate evidence, information, and credible sources to address all aspects of the rubric.
+Organizatio Explore Have students complete the graphic organizer (started during Session Seven) provided to prepare a draft of their final response.
 Students should use their Research Notebook to connect the statements they make with evidence from their notes.
 Have students review the persuasive paper or presentation checklist before drafting their paper or presentation.
 This checklist is part of the Social Studies rubric.
 If students will be doing a presentation, be sure they are familiar with the format(s) you will expect them to use.
 Here are examples of presentation formats students can use.
-You can find more information on the Resources page: Desktop Publishing: Publisher, Powerpoint, Glogster, Blog, Wiki Digital Storytelling: MovieMaker, iMovie, CamStudio, Voicethread Virtual Fieldtrip: Google Earth, Bing Maps Ester 4 Podcasting: Audacity, Garageband, Jamstudio Students should begin to draft their final paper or presentation Extend Students should begin to draft their final paper or presentation.
-Although students' Research Notebook will not be scored until Session Eleven, this is the final Evaluate Although students' Research Notebook will not be scored until Session Eleven, this is the final opportunity for formative feedback about knowledge and skills associated with the ability to: Apply content-related, digital elements (for example, text, audio, graphics) that related directly to the student task.
+You can find more information on the Resources page: Desktop Publishing: Publisher, Powerpoint, Glogster, Blog, Wiki Digital Storytelling: MovieMaker, iMovie, CamStudio, Voicethread Virtual Fieldtrip: Google Earth, Bing Maps Podcasting: Audacity, Garageband, Jamstudio Extend Students should begin to draft their final paper or presentation.
+Evaluate Although students' Research Notebook will not be scored until Session Eleven, this is the final opportunity for formative feedback about knowledge and skills associated with the ability to: Apply content-related, digital elements (for example, text, audio, graphics) that related directly to the student task.
 Integrate two or more content-related, digital elements in the final product.
 Use software features to structure the information and guide the audience through the content.
-Materials Learning Engage Explore Extend